lemocla/Which-way-is-up/documentation/testing/user_stories.md

     - ### **As a site user, I want to read about the artist so that I can learn about artist background and exhibitions**
       - When I click on the "about" menu item in the top navigation bar, the "about me" page is displayed with
       - an image of the artist,
-      - biography about the artis and,
+      - biography about the artist and,
-      - a list of exhibitions and events
+      - a list of exhibitions and events displayed in inverse chronological order with latest event appearing first.
       - **Result**: Pass ✅

       **Artist biography**